Go Pro

 CSHP Short Interest - Frequently Asked Questions

-Short interest is the volume of iShares Enhanced Short-Term Bond Active ETF shares that have been sold short but have not yet been closed out or covered.
-As of August 31st, traders have sold 500 shares of CSHP short.
-0.04% of iShares Enhanced Short-Term Bond Active ETF's shares are currently sold short.
+Short interest is the volume of iShares Enhanced Short-Term Bond Active ETF shares that have been sold short but have not yet been covered or closed out.
+As of June 15th, investors have sold 3 shares of CSHP short.
+0.00% of iShares Enhanced Short-Term Bond Active ETF's shares are currently sold short.
 Learn More on iShares Enhanced Short-Term Bond Active ETF's current short interest.

-iShares Enhanced Short-Term Bond Active ETF saw a decrease in short interest in August.
-As of August 31st, there was short interest totaling 500 shares, a decrease of 16.7% from the previous total of 600 shares.
+iShares Enhanced Short-Term Bond Active ETF saw a drop in short interest in June.
+As of June 15th, there was short interest totaling 3 shares, a drop of 99.6% from the previous total of 761 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling CSHP is an investing strategy that aims to generate trading profit from iShares Enhanced Short-Term Bond Active ETF as its price is falling.
-CSHP shares are trading up $0.01 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 A short squeeze for iShares Enhanced Short-Term Bond Active ETF occurs when it has a large amount of short interest and its stock increases in price.
 This forces short sellers to cover their short interest positions by buying actual shares of CSHP, which in turn drives the price of the stock up even further.